simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 <a id="168">**168 ALTAI-HIMALAYA**</a>

 Tsung had a dream.
 We three, E.I., George and I, with sabers, slashed Yang-tu-t'u.
 Tsung comes running to tell it and laughs: "A very good dream.
 Now all the victory will be yours, and Tu-t'u will fare badly."
 Tzi Han Chen interprets this dream and also smiles broadly with pleasure that, if only in a dream, Tu-t'u fared badly.
-Tsung emphasizes the importance of the dream: "If Tu-t'u treats the great guests badly things will fare badly with him and he will not live."
-So in far-away Khotan is rendered a verdict against Tu-t'u in Urumchi: "More than a year he will not live."
+Tsung emphasizes the importance of the dream: "If Tu-t'u treats the great guests badly things will fare badly with him and he will not live."So in far-away Khotan is rendered a verdict against Tu-t'u in Urumchi: "More than a year he will not live."
 We speak to the Sart about this decision.
 He laughs.
 "You have already replaced Kerim-Bek, evidently the truth will assert itself with Tu-t'u."
 Although Tu-t'u makes fun of the Peking government he himself is sitting in a furnace of hatred.
 Who will sit in his place?
 The Khotan robber, Ma, or Aksu or the one from Kuldja with his Manchurians?
 Any enterprising troops can easily take Sinkiang.

 The pilgrims are passing on their way bringing new messages.
 In Urga a place for the Temple of Shambhala will be set.
 When the image of Rigden-japo will reach Urga, then will flash the first light of the New Era---truth.
 Then will the true renaissance of Mongolia begin.
 In Kucha, in the bazaars, recently two arriving lamas distributed images and a prayer of Shambhala.
 Here, also, the nuclei of revivified Buddhism have found shelter.
 The celebrated Suburghan near Khotan must be the place of one of the manifestations of the New Era.
 Khotan is the path of Buddha.
 Burkhan Bulat is near Khotan.
 The magnets of the ways are planted "as truly as under the stone of Ghum lies the prophecy about the New Era."